ramonrc/Tutivillus/content/authors/anel/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Coordinadores
-- Investigadores
+- Cuerpo de Profesores
 ---

-Dr. Historian es nuestro asesor externo nos valida ....
+Anel es la cabeza del proyecto en ......